pilotmoon/PopClip-Extensions/README.md

 - Added `POPCLIP_FULL_TEXT` field.
 This is always contains the full selected text in cases where `POPCLIP_TEXT` only contains the part of text matched by regex or requirement.
 - Added `Option Value Labels` array so that the options list can show a (localizable) display name different to the value which is passed to the extension.
 - `Apps` array is now a single `App` dictionary (since it turns out we hardly ever need to specify more than one app).
-- Removed the `html` requirement since all seelction now come with HTML (as above).
+- Removed the `html` requirement since all selections now come with HTML (as above).
 - Removed the `Preseve Image Color` option.
 PopClip now always converts the icon to monochrome.
 - Removed the `Restore Pasteboard` option.
 PopClip now always restores the pasteboard.
 - Removed the `Long Running` option.
 All extensions are now assumed to be potentially long running.